wlugmayr/chimerax-starmap/sphinx/apix_tab.rst

 Input Data
 ^^^^^^^^^^

+Normally the values are preset from the analyis part before.
+But you can override or set your own values to use it independent from the previous analysis.

 Resolution
 ^^^^^^^^^^

-* **Map Resolution**:
 The density map resolution.
 Should be the same value as used later in the *Analysis* tab.

 .. index:: Density map

 Map correction
 ^^^^^^^^^^^^^^

-With the *Anisotropic pixel* checkbox on (default) Rosetta will try to make rectangular pixels in the map, which may crash other programs.
+With the *Anisotropic pixel* checkbox on (default) *Rosetta* will try to make rectangular pixels in the map, which may crash other programs.
 By unticking the pixel size will be changed in the map, but it will stay square.